-Problem Check that How POST displays a keyboard or mouse test error.
-The keyboard and mouse cables are correctly connected.
-Switch off the PC.
-Plug the cables into the correct connectors on the back of the PC.
-The keyboard is clean and no keys are stuck down.
-The mouse is clean.
-Check all keys are at the same height, and none are stuck (keyboard).
-Clean the mouse ball as shown below.
-If the PC boots but you s till have a problem Run DiagTools Refer to page 10.
-You may need to update your PC's Basic Input Output System Create a bootable floppy to update your PC's BIOS.
-Refer to page 31.
-(BIOS).
-(BIOS).
-The keyboard/mouse are working Switch off the PC.
-Replace the keyboard/mouse by known working units.
-Switch on the PC, and check it works.
-(BIOS).
-The keyboard/mouse are working The keyboard/mouse are working 2 Replace the keyboard/mouse by known working units.
+Problem Check that How POST displays a keyboard The keyboard and mouse cables are 1 Switch off the PC. or mouse test error. correctly connected.
+2 Plug the cables into the correct connectors on the back of the PC.
+The keyboard is clean and no keys are Check all keys are at the same height, and none are stuck stuck down. (keyboard).
+The mouse is clean. • Clean the mouse pad, the underneath of the mouse, as well as the mouse ball mechanism, shown below.
+If the PC boots but you still have a problem Run DiagTools.
+K Refer to page 12.
+The keyboard/mouse are working 1 Switch off the PC.
+2 Keplace the keyboard/mouse by known working units.
+3 Switch on the PU, and check it works.
+PC's Basic Input Output Your PC has the latest BIOS version.
+Refer to page 38.
+System (BIUS) may need updating.